LynchLab/BWA-protocol/README.md

 Author: Takahiro Maruki

-**This package can be downloaded by clicking "Download ZIP" on this web site.**
+**This package can be downloaded by clicking "Clone or download" on this web site.**

 **Instructions**